Tuesday, August 7, 2018

 Charaka festival

-Charaka festival in Bengal, thookkam festival in Tamil nadu and Kerala, Sidi in Karnatak are all same.
-The ritualistic performance where people are suspended from a height on a moving tree trunk by piercing their body and its myth associated with Kali, Devi, Murugan and also its association with child birth is an interesting connection.
-How did this tantrik practice that became a ritual associated with hinduism spread from Bengal, Karnataka, Tamilnadu and Kerala (excluding Orrissa and Andhra Belt) is an interesting story.
+Charaka festival in Bengal, thookkam festival in Tamil Nadu and Kerala, and Sidi in Karnataka are all the same.
+The ritualistic performance where people are suspended from a height on a moving tree trunk by piercing their bodies and its myth associated with Kali, Devi, Murugan and association with childbirth is an exciting connection.
+How this tantric practice that became a ritual associated with Hinduism spread from Bengal, Karnataka, Tamilnadu and Kerala (excluding Orissa and Andhra Belt) is an exciting story.

 Ganga